 Debian 11 'Bullseye' Linux distro is here

 Debian is a great operating system in its own right, but also, it makes for an excellent base for other Linux distributions as well.
 For example, Ubuntu is probably the most well-known Linux distro in the world, and it is based on Debian.
 There are countless other operating systems, such as deepin Linux, that also stand on Debian's figurative shoulders.
-That's why its so significant when a new version of Debian is released.
+That's why it is so significant when a new version of Debian is released.

 And today, that is exactly what is happening.
 You see, after much testing, Debian 11 is finally available for download!
 Called "Bullseye," the number of changes is absolutely insane.
 You see, it has 11,294 totally new packages and 42,821 updated packages.
 Some major changes include native exFAT support and improved printing.